Rite Aid Corporation (RAD) CEO Heyward Donigan on Q1 2021 Results - Earnings Call Transcript

 Heyward Donigan

 Thanks, Byron, and thanks to everyone for joining us.
-And this was the quarter, like no other, the resolve of our Rite Aid associates and the communities we serve is being tested by the unprecedented challenges of COVID-19 and the events surrounding a crucial dialogue about diversity and racial justice.
+And this was a quarter like no other.
+The resolve of our Rite Aid associates and the communities we serve is being tested by the unprecedented challenges of COVID-19 and the events surrounding a crucial dialogue about diversity and racial justice.

 First, I couldn't be more proud of how our Rite Aid team has responded to these challenges.
 The events surrounding the death of George Floyd have sparked important conversations within our organization about how we can do better and the actions we can take to be a part of the solution in our local communities.

-Meanwhile, our team's been on the front lines of healthcare during the COVID-19 crisis, showing up every day to fulfill our purpose of serving our communities during this time of great need, including the expansion of COVID testing to 97 stores.
-And all of this while working together to advance a new strategy that will position us to serve our communities at an even higher level.
+Meanwhile, our team has been on the frontlines of healthcare during the COVID-19 crisis, showing up every day to fulfill our purpose of serving our communities during this time of great need, including the expansion of COVID testing to 97 stores, and all of this while working together to advance in new strategy that will position us to serve our communities at an even higher level.

-In my eyes, although this work is far from over our team is more than passing this test.
-And it gives me great confidence that we can continue to fulfill our important role in health care, elevate our role going forward and be an agent for positive change in our communities.
+In my eyes, although this work is far from over, our team is more than passing this test, and it gives me great confidence that we can continue to fulfill our important role in health care, elevate our role going forward, and be an agent for positive change in our communities.

-In terms of the results for Q1, COVID-19 was the headline and the crisis impacted our business in a number of unprecedented ways.
-At first, in our retail pharmacies, we experienced very favorable results as customers visited our stores for advanced maintenance medications and essential items.
+In terms of the results for Q1, COVID-19 was the headline, and the crisis impacted our business in a number of unprecedented ways.
+At first, in our retail pharmacies, we experienced very favorable results as customers visited our stores for advanced maintenance, medications, and essential items.

-Basket size was up significantly and still is and our team executed at the highest of levels.
-With only a few exceptions, we kept all of our stores open with all of our usual hours, quickly implemented needed safety measures and kept our supply chain moving and shelf stock as much as possible and we know that was a challenge.
+Basket size was up significantly and still is, and our team executed at the highest of levels.
+With only a few exceptions, we kept all of our stores open with all of our usual hours, quickly implemented needed safety measures, and kept our supply chain moving and shelf stock as much as was possible, and we know that was a challenge.

 As a result, and Jim will speak to this later, front end sales excluding tobacco grew 16%.
 We also gained front end market share from our competitors during this time and saw a surge in e-commerce activity.
 As the quarter went on, we began to see a significant decline in acute prescriptions as doctor's offices closed and elective surgeries were postponed.
 And we also incurred increased costs necessary in making essential and critical investments to keep our associates and our customers safe.